Goals and Objectives

 5. Use clinical reasoning to synthesize data into a prioritized differential diagnosis that clearly states a working diagnosis, to guide initial diagnostic evaluation and disease management.

 Learning activity: This will be discussed on daily rounds with the teams, practiced using the online, interactive SIMPLE cases, and the clinical reasoning process is explicitly taught in the twice weekly “doc in the box” small group sessions.
+Completion of eight SIMPLE cases is a requirement of this clerkship.
+Students may select the cases that best fit their learning needs but should pay close attention to the summary statement feature in each case.

 EPA 4: Enter and discuss orders and prescriptions